Murder of Sagar Sarowar and Meherun Runi: Motive

-Ziaul Ahsan, a detective with the RAB, said investigators believed the murder was pre-meditated and committed by someone who knew the victims.
+Lieutenant Colonel Ziaul Ahsan, then officer in charge from RAB in this investigation said, investigators believed the murder was pre-meditated and committed by someone who knew the victims.
 Police said at least two people murdered the couple.
 At first police reported that nothing was stolen, but later reports said Sarowar's laptop computer and cell phones could be missing.
 Another report, however, claimed that police had retrieved three cell phones as evidence.
 But in the petition brought to the High Court, it was learned that the couple's computers and laptops had been stolen.

 Police announced 26 February 2012 they were "almost certain" about the motive.
 However, the motive was never made public by investigators.
 More than a month after the murder, the organisation Human Rights and Peace for Bangladesh appealed to the High Court of Bangladesh on the question of whether the police should reveal the motive and report their progress.
 In response to the case, the police were obliged to deliver a report to the court for informational purposes.
 The defendants in the case were the two law enforcement units and the Home Minister.
 By 18 April, when the High Court reassigned the case to RAB, the police admitted that it had not discovered a motive.

 Journalists identified stories that both Sarowar and Runi were working on that could possibly have been a motive for violence.
 Runi's reporting involved corruption in Bangladesh's energy industry and Sarowar was working on violence and minority rights.
 The online magazine about free speech Sampsonia Way reported that a rumour in Dhaka about the motive was that the couple had sensitive information about land acquisition by a "powerful corporation".
 The Committee to Protect Journalists has not verified their murder was related to their reporting.

 Mahfuzur Rahman, chairman of ATN Bangla where Runi worked, later publicly asserted that the murder motive involved an extramarital affair and at the same time took a case to court to stop journalists from protesting to push for charges to be filed.
 While his case included names of 59 journalists active in protests, Rahman did not include the names of his own employees.
 Journalist organisations responded angrily.
 Rahman lost his case.
 After Rahman's statement, the RAB interviewed him at the RAB's Uttara office.

 In observing the first anniversary of the murder, the International Federation of Journalists said that law enforcement had failed to "establish a motive".
 Monjurul Ahsan Bulbul, Boishakhi TV CEO, said to an audience of journalists, "If the government failed to unearth the mystery of Sagar-Runi murder, we can unearth the mystery through investigative reports."